Preventing Complications with Improved Physical Activity: Can Self-Monitoring Technologies Help?

 Study End Date: 2019

-Physiotherapists and individuals who have been diagnosed with rheumatoid arthritis or lupus.
+Physiotherapists and individuals who were diagnosed with rheumatoid arthritis or lupus or osteoarthritis.